mj-kim904/mj-kim904.github.io/_posts/2023-03-20-Data-Visualization.md

 ![](/assets/images/images-PSY300/Lecture1/unnamed-chunk-3-2.png){: .align-center}

 ### **2. Bar Graph**

+Bar graphs present data by using bars of equal width but different heights on a grid.
+The bars may be vertical or horizontal.
+The heights/lengths of bars are proportional to the values that they represent.
+Bar graphs can be used to compare items or to show how something changes over time.

 ``` r
 survey <- data.frame(fruit = c("Apple", "Banana", "Grapes", "Kiwi", "Orange", "Pears"), people=c(40, 50, 30, 15, 35, 20))